- Equestrian Facility

 Manitoba Horse Council recommends that you research qualifications of potential coaches before you select one.
 The Manitoba Horse Council implements its coaching program under the instruction and umbrella of the National Equestrian Canada / National Coach Certification Program (NCCP).

-The Associations or Organizations certifying the coaches below do not provide NCCP certification.
+The Associations or Organizations certifying the coaches below do not provide NCCP certification; however, they do give entry to coaching certification under EC.

 To promote excellence in safety and education for the benefit of the entire horse industry.
 This is accomplished by certifying instructors, accrediting equine facilities and publishing educational resources.